dsgrid/dsgrid/dev/README.md

 - After all jobs finish `<output-dir>/stats` will interactive resource utilization plots.
 - In the future we will have Spark metrics recorded in JSON files.

+## Connecting a Jupyter notebook to a Spark cluster on Eagle

+Make sure you have already installed the dsgrid notebooks in your scratch directory.
+That installs notebooks as well as a script that will start a Jupyter notebook on Eagle.
+It is called `start_notebook.sh`.

+1. Create a JADE configuration per the above steps.
+However, the command passed to JADE must be `bash dsgrid-notebooks/start_notebook.sh`.
+2. Consider whether you want to run the notebook server from the container or from your local conda environment.
+Set the JADE config parameter appropriately in `config.json`.
+3. Submit the JADE job.
+Once the job starts run `tail -f <output-dir>/*.e`.
+It will eventually show the Jupyter notebook URL as well as the the command you need to run to open an SSH tunnel.
+4. Open the SSH tunnel.
+5. Connect to the notebook.

 ### Executing scripts
 There are two basic ways to submit scripts to a Spark cluster.